dportik/Stacks_pipeline/README.md

 There are specific instructions in each subdirectory of this pipeline.

-# Dan Portik

-Postdoctoral Researcher, University of Texas at Arlington

-daniel.portik@uta.edu

-August 2016

-If you decide to use these scripts or modify the code for your purposes, please cite:
+**Citation Information:**

+***Using the pipeline.***
+The scripts involved with this pipeline were originally published as part of the following work:

-*Portik, D.M., Leaché, A.D., Rivera, D., Blackburn, D.C., Rödel, M.-O., Barej, M.F.,
-Hirschfeld, M., Burger, M., and M.K.
++ *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
-Evaluating mechanisms of diversification in a Guineo-Congolian tropical forest frog using demographic model selection.
+Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
+Molecular Ecology, 26: 5245-5263. doi: 10.1111/mec.14266*

-In press, Molecular Ecology.*
+If you use or modify this script for your own purposes, please cite this publication.

+**Contact:**

+Daniel Portik, PhD

+Postdoctoral Researcher

+University of Arizona

+daniel.portik@gmail.com